GGLO Seattle Office

 King County Aquatic Center Bolt Replacement + Coatings | Federal Way

 King County Aquatic Center was originally constructed for the 1990 Goodwill Games and needed structural repairs to existing skylight systems.
-GLY installed an engineered scaffolding system over the existing catwalk system to access the skylight systems’ metal supports for repairs.
-In addition to replacing rusted and damaged steel bolts with union iron workers, GLY partnered with NI Painting, a MBE firm, to coordinate a specialized Tnemec paint coating system for the finishing of the project’s surface.
+GLY installed an engineered scaffolding system over the existing catwalk to access the skylight systems’ metal supports for repairs.
+In addition to replacing rusted and damaged steel bolts with the help of union iron workers, GLY partnered with NI Painting, an MBE firm, to coordinate a specialized Tnemec paint coating system for the finishing of the project’s surface.

 Fairwood United Community Methodist Church Green Stormwater Project | Renton

-This was a pilot project to create a raingarden in a 5,000 SF landscape island in a church parking lot.
-The Church initially contacted King County about a drainage problem on the church property, and following a site investigation, was deemed a candidate for a green stormwater infrastructure makeover.
-When complete, this project will allow for the separation of the church roof rain water to the new raingarden, redirecting nearly a half acre of rooftop stormwater runoff.
-Roof gutter repairs will maximize runoff collection to try and capture the entire 20,000 square foot of roof area.
+This pilot project involved the conversion of a 5,000 square foot parking lot landscape island into a raingarden.
+The Church initially contacted King County about a drainage problem on the property, and following a site investigation, was deemed a candidate for a green stormwater infrastructure makeover.
+Now, nearly a half acre of rooftop stormwater runoff is diverted into the raingarden.